 The philosophy that drives the construction of EWI's portfolio is common to other Baillie Gifford trusts and is based on the managers' observation of the asymmetry of returns.
 Only a few stocks have the ability to become global leaders in their fields and sustain that position.
-The rewards that accrue to them can be substantial.
+The rewards that accrue to them are considerable.
 By contrast, most companies will struggle to outperform and, as is especially the case with the younger, more immature companies that EWI focuses on, quite a few will fail.
+It is important that investors in EWI understand this.

-EWI's managers observe that tools and technology have levelled the playing field.
-They say that advances such as the internet, cloud computing and online payments are enabling even relatively small businesses to scale fast and address a global market.
-If the market is global, differences in country and regional macroeconomic and political environments are likely to have less influence on market access, in their view.
+Tools and technology have levelled the playing field.
+Advances such as the internet, cloud computing and online payments are enabling even relatively small businesses to scale fast and address a global market.
+If the market is global, differences in country and regional macroeconomic and political environments are much less relevant.

-Figure 1: EWI the asymmetry of returns (calculated from 1 February 2014 to 31 January 2025)
+Figure 1: EWI the asymmetry of returns (calculated from 1 February 2014 to 31 January 2025)1